Whites Mill Refuge

 Wildlife to Watch: Marsh birds predominate: Breeders likely include Canada Goose, Wood Duck, Green Heron, Belted Kingfisher, Red-shouldered Hawk, Eastern Screech-Owl, Eastern Kingbird, White-eyed Vireo, Common Yellowthroat, Yellow Warbler, Yellow-breasted Chat, and Indigo Buntings.
 Transients noted include American Bittern, Sedge Wren and Prairie Warbler.

 The habitat looks promising for Sora, Virginia Rail, and Willow Flycatcher.
-Many species of amphibians and odonates have been seen and heard.
+Many species of amphibians have been seen and heard.

 NOTE: Please refer to TWRA Hunting Guide about hunting seasons and public access dates.
 Access dates vary by site.